All Episodes

 But the specialist said, no, she's too old.

-And that was over five years ago.
+That was over five years ago.

-A citizen in the White House asking the president, well, can we consider uh my mother's spirit, her will to live when she's 105 for medical?
+A citizen in the White House asking the president, well, can we consider my mother's spirit, her will to live when she's 105 for medical?

-Can we can can we can we why that why is this Obama's business?
+Can we, why is this Obama's business?

 Why does he get to say no?